Summer Program for International Research Internship and Training (SPIRIT)

 2. The scholarship criteria are applied after the selection process is complete.

-3. Selected students will be formed about the scholarship award along with their acceptance to the program.
+3. Selected students will be informed about the scholarship award along with their acceptance to the program.

 4. All selected students will receive a minimum scholarship award.